-During FY2022, the Group has a total of 93 major suppliers, 81 of which are located in Hong Kong, and the remaining 12 are located in Mainland China.
-All of such suppliers are subject to the practices relating to engaging suppliers.
+In FY2023, the Group had a total of 65 major suppliers, 54 of which were in Hong Kong, and the remaining 11 were in Mainland China.
+All of the 65 suppliers are subject to the practices relating to engaging suppliers.